Gambling Stocks: Buy Penn National Gaming, Not DraftKings or Landcadia Holdings

 Barstool Sports partnership

-While DraftKings and Landcadia don't possess physical casino assets to generate free cash flow, both did have powerful brands -- that is, until Penn partnered with Barstool Sports to create a sports betting powerhouse.
+While DraftKings and Landcadia have far fewer physical casino assets than Penn to generate free cash flow, both still have powerful brands.
+But now Penn does too through its partnership with Barstool Sports to create a sports betting powerhouse.
 Earlier this year, Penn purchased 36% of Barstool at a valuation of $450 million.
 Together, the combination will release Barstool Sportsbook in September in Pennsylvania before rolling it out across more states over the following quarters.
 What does Barstool bring to the table?

 The sports media platform attracts 66 million monthly active users.
 Neither Landcadia's Golden Nugget brand nor DraftKings enjoy anywhere close to that kind of scale.
 DraftKings currently attracts 720,000 monthly gamblers.
 Some 62% of Barstool's giant following identify themselves as sports gamblers, and a full 50% of them gamble on sports weekly.
 That equates to 33 million Barstool fans who habitually gamble on sports (10% of the U.S. population).